 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The government only has one item that qualifies for reporting in this category, the deferred loss on refunding, reported in the government-wide and proprietary fund statement of net position.
-A deferred loss on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+The City has the following items that qualify for reporting in this category.